michaelMinar/AnkiCardTemplates/README.md

 - See `src/runtime/types.d.ts` for interface docs and the starter template for an example.

 ## Bundling & Anki Integration (Phase 3)
-- Build bundle:
+- Build bundle (creates both external JS and inline HTML):
   - `npm install` (to fetch esbuild)
-  - `npm run bundle` → emits `dist/dynamic-math.bundle.js`
+  - `npm run bundle` → emits `dist/dynamic-math.bundle.js` and inline HTML files under `docs/anki-html/*.inline.html`
-- Add to Anki:
+- Recommended usage (cross‑platform):
-  - Import `dist/dynamic-math.bundle.js` into deck media; reference it exactly as `src="dynamic-math.bundle.js"` in your card HTML.
+  - Use the inline HTML snippets (`dynamic-math-front.inline.html` and `.inline.html` back) for both desktop and iOS.
-  - Create a note type with fields: `TemplateId`, `Seed`, `Config`.
+  - Alternatively on desktop only, you may reference the external file: add `dist/dynamic-math.bundle.js` to media and use `<script src="dynamic-math.bundle.js"></script>` in the non‑inline snippets.
-  - Paste HTML from `docs/anki-html/dynamic-math-front.html` and `docs/anki-html/dynamic-math-back.html`.
+- Create a note type with fields: `TemplateId`, `Seed`, `Config` and paste the Front/Back HTML (inline variants for iOS).
 - Behavior:
   - If `Seed` is a number, the card is static and deterministic per seed.
   - If `Seed` is blank/non-numeric, per-review mode is used by default: the front picks a fresh seed and stores it; the back reads and clears it.